-Last Revised: 8-14-12 (Most recent revision is hours of instruction 12 in any five consequal a minimum of though any one day the minimum instructional profes parent-teacher conscheduled beyond Furthermore, if the instructional time for consecutive days e hours because pare conferences are he school day, a school may record zero ho time on the fifth cor as a minimum school five-day periods.
-The shorter day in a series of five consecutive days can be any day in a sequence of five days.
-A school or school district can record a day of instruction on the non-instructional fifth day if the total instructional hours for the first four all at least 27.5 tecacher beyond the regular beyond the regular school district of instructional scutive school day day.
-Early dismissal before holidays is permissible if students receive 5.5 hours of instruction prior to dismissal on that same day.
-Early dismissal before holidays is permissible if students attend part of the day, staff development is provided for the instructional professional staff the other part of the day, and the five days preceding the holiday equal a minimum of 27.5 hours.
-Full days of professional development cannot be counted as instructional time.
-281-IAC Definitions Refer directly to C content of this Divis sea: 6-14-12 (IVIC ost recent revision is highlighted) 281-IAC 12.3(1) Board Records Each board shall adopt by written policy a system for maintaining accurate records.
+Topic lowa Code Rule Citation Rule Rule Interpretation Kindergarten 281-IAC 12.1(11) 12.1(11) Kindergarten.
+The number of instructional days or hours within the school calendar and the length of the school day for kindergarten shall be defined by the board or by authorities in charge of an accredited nonpublic school that operates a kindergarten program.
+Definitions 281-IAC 12.2 Refer directly to Chapter 12 for the content of this Division.
+Board Records 281-IAC 12.3(1) Each board shall adopt by written policy a system for maintaining accurate records.
 The system shall provide for recording and maintaining the minutes of all board meetings, coding all receipts and expenditures, and recording and filing all reports required by the lowa Code or requested by the director of the department of education.
 Financial records of school districts shall be maintained in a manner as to be easily audited according to accepted accounting procedures.
 How the school or school district maintains records and minutes is a local decision subject to the open records law (lowa Code Chapter 22).
 Note: These requirements apply only to public school districts.
 How the school district maintains financial records is locally determined as long as the records can be easily audited.
 The local board has no discretion to determine acceptable accounting procedures.
-BR1.
-The school or school district has no system for maintaining the minutes of all board meetings.
-281-IAC 12.3(1) Note: These requirements apply only to public school districts.
-BR2.
-The school district has no system by which it "codes" all receipts and expenditures.
-281-IAC 12.3(1) BR3.
-The school district does not maintain financial records according to procedures determined by financial auditors.
-281-IAC 12.3(1) 281-IAC 12.3(2) Policy Manual The board shall develop and maintain a policy manual which provides a codification of its policies, including adoption date, the review date, and any revision date for each policy.
+Policy Manual 281-IAC 12.3(2) The board shall develop and maintain a policy manual which provides a codification of its policies, including adoption date, the review date, and any revision date for each policy.
 Policies shall be reviewed at least every five years to ensure relevance to current practices and compliance with the lowa Code, administrative rules and decisions, and court decisions.
 The type of board policy codification system used by a school or school district, as well as the development and maintenance of a policy manual, is locally determined.
 Adoption and review dates do not have to appear on EACH policy.
 Schools or school districts can have a page at the front of the board policy manual or at the beginning of each policy series that lists this information.
-PM1.
-The school or school district has no codification system for board policies.
-281-IAC 12.3(2) PM2.
-The school or school district has no manual for board policies.
-281-IAC 12.3(2) PM3.
-The school or school district cannot demonstrate that the board has reviewed its policies on at least a five-year cycle.
-281-IAC 12.3(2)
+Personnel Evaluation 281-IAC 12.3(3) Each board shall adopt evaluation criteria and procedures for all contracted staff.
+The evaluation process shall conform to lowa Code sections 279.14 and 279.23A.
+Note: This requirement applies only to public school districts.
+Evaluation criteria and procedures exist in written form for all contracted staff.
+This includes, at a minimum, administrators and teachers.
+Supervisors (at a minimum, superintendents and principals) must be evaluated annually.
+Note: A school district must comply with lowa Code Chapter 284: Teacher performance, Compensation, and Career Development (including peer review and 36 hour collaboration).
+However, lowa Code Chapter 284 does not impact school district accreditation.